18Months/distillery_packager/README.md

 You can build a deb by adding `plugin DistilleryPackager.Plugin` to your `rel/config.exs` file.

-You can also specify target distribution with `plugin DistilleryPackager.Plugin, distribution: "xenial"`
+You can also specify target distribution and architecture with `plugin DistilleryPackager.Plugin, %{distribution: "xenial", architecture: "amd64"}`

 The name and version is taken from the `rel/config.exs` file.